TAICHIKF/TAICHIKF.github.io/_pages/about.md

 Bio
 ======

-KONGFEI received the M.S. degree in biomedical engineering from Tsinghua University, China, in 2023.
+KONGFEI received the M.Sc degree in biomedical engineering from Tsinghua University, China, in 2023.

 Research Interests